SteveVu2212/Image-to-Image-Search/README.md

 # 1. Introduction

-This is my first Machine Learning project when I come across the fact that image retrieval is importantly supplementary to keywords search engine.
 The project focuses on replicating a semantic image search.
 I start by crawling real-time data from one of three largest e-commerce website before employing a pre-trained model to build up an image-to-image search.
 At the end, the outcome of the project is presented by Streamlit.

 # 2. Image-to-Image Search